Every 35 seconds, someone chooses MORE THAN ^

 The Cocker Spaniel – bundles of energy and hearts of gold

-Originally bred for hunting, Cocker Spaniels are a super-agile working breed with a loving heart.
-Their intelligence makes them loyal and obedient.
-They’re sociable and friendly meaning they tend to enjoy being around people and other pets in the household.
+Originally bred for hunting, Cocker Spaniels are a super-agile working breed.
+They have a loving heart and their intelligence makes them loyal and obedient.
+Cockers are sociable and friendly and tend to enjoy being around people and pets.
 It’s easy to see why Cocker Spaniels are such a popular breed.

 Buying or rehoming a Cocker Spaniel